-Walk through Killarney National Park into Killarney and Ross Island
+Walk through Killarney National Park into Killarney and Ross Island.
+Visit Inch Beach.

 Castle Ross Hotel to Killarney; 2 miles, easy.
-Loop walk around Ross Island; 2 miles, easy

-After breakfast, pack your luggage, as today you depart Killarney for Dingle.
-First, though, you'll take a very short drive to Castle Ross Hotel for a walk in Killarney's beautiful parklands.
-You can stop at Killarney Cathedral, then venture into town for shopping or join your guides for a walk around Ross Island.
+Loop walk around Ross Island; 2 miles, easy.
+Killarney House to St. Mary's Cathedral; 2 miles, easy very short drive to Castle Ross Hotel for a walk in Killarney's beautiful parklands.
 More of a peninsula than an island, Ross Island is heavily wooded with a network of paths leading to attractive viewpoints overlooking Lough Leane.
 Also visible are remains of former copper mines throughout the ages-some remains date back 4,000 years to the prehistoric Bronze Age, and others are from the 19th century.

-You'll have free time for lunch in Killarney on your own before continuing on to Dingle Peninsula.
+You can stop at Killarney Cathedral or join your guides for a walk around Ross Island.
+Then, explore the discovery trail around the landscaped gardens at Killarney House before continuing on to St. Mary's Cathedral and Killarney town center.